Last updated on February 11th 2021.

 Keep a grease gun around with an approved grease and hit the zircs a few times every year.
 This will greatly prolong the life of the components, regardless of what style of door.
 Also, keep the exterior clear by use of a pressure washer with hot water and soap, and keep decent paint on it.
 If your hangar door is a sliding unit, make sure to keep the rails clean and free from built of dirt and aggregate.
 A long compressed air wand works very well for this, as does a pressure washer.
 Also, make sure there are no bird nests located on the top rails for sliding doors.

-Conclusion to aircraft hangar doors
+Conclusion to airplane hangar doors

 Airplane hangars are a major investment, and the door is probably overlooked in the equation.
 Without a solid, reliable door, your business is losing valuable time and accessibility.
 Hangar doors are not only the access point to your aircraft, but they are a primary active safety measure to ensure the protection of your aircraft and associated equipment (tugs, power units, etc.).
 Ensuring that you are using the right door, and taking care of the door you already have, are foundational to the success and longevity of your operations.